 Most of the time, prompt diagnosis and treatment of volvulus leads to a good outcome.

 If the bowel is dead (necrotic), the outlook is poor.
 The situation may be life-threatening, depending on how much of the bowel is dead.

 When to Contact a Medical Professional

 This is an emergency condition.
-The symptoms of childhood volvulus develop quickly and the child becomes severely ill.
-Get medical attention immediately.
+The symptoms of childhood volvulus develop quickly and the child will become very ill.
+Get medical attention right away if this happens.